VIJAYAKUMARAHS/RISC-V_SOC_Tapeout_Program/Week0/readme.md

-# Task 2: Tools Installation
+# 🚀Task 2: Tools Installation

 Here I am going to document a list of PC requirements, tools required, and how to install the tools